tutek1/DTLabs/02_Player/lab02.md

 > Mind that we can use the whole `direction` vector multiplied by speed and set it directly to `velocity` instead of doing it per axis.

 ### Rotation Correction
 Try to play the game and see how it handles.
 You might notice that while you are moving, everything seems to work fine.
 Though once you stop moving, the player rotates back to face the `+Z-axis`.
-If we look at the implementation of our `_rotate_player()` function, you might notice the culprit.
+Upon examining the implementation of our `_rotate_player()` function, you may notice the culprit.

 When we are not moving, the `angle` variable is set to `-PI`.
 That is why the player always rotates to face the `+Z-axis`.
 The fix is straightforward.
 We will simply not rotate the player if they are stationary.
 You can do that by adding the following line at the start of the `_rotate_player()` function:
 ```GDScript